- Start date: September

 The Safety Management Practices module offers exposure to best industry practice and is one of a few MSc programmes to offer much required industrial training.

-Assessment is through a balanced work load of class based assessment, individual and group based projects and exams.
+Assessment is through a balanced work load of class based assessment, individual projects and exams.

-- An Honours degree, or equivalent, in a relevant engineering, technology or science discipline.
+Normally a first-class or second-class honours degree (or international equivalent) in a relevant engineering, technology or science discipline.

 Pre-Masters preparation course